 In the bay area, private live fire training is typically conducted on a wonderful private outdoor live fire range in Morgan Hill called Coyote Valley Sporting Clays.
 It is easy to find, only 30 minutes south from downtown San Jose, and has many amenities for your comfort.
 In southern California we most frequently use Lytle Creek Firing Line.
-In Arizona we use Rio Salado Sportsmans Club.
+In Arizona we use Rio Salado Sportsmans Club or Cowtown Range.
 In the Houston area, most classes are taught at The Impactzone Range on the western outskirts of town.
 In Florida we frequent Gun Craft Inc. in Ruskin, and Manatee Gun and Archery Club in Myakka, depending on what type of training you need.
-In general, facilities can be a logistical concern when arranging custom training, but in most regions we are able to accommodate you for what you are trying to accomplish.
+In general, facilities can be a logistical concern when arranging custom training, but in most regions we are able to accommodate your desired type of training.

 - Firearm safety and basic operation (pistol, revolver, rifle, shotgun)